 The Density-Based Spatial Clustering of Applications with Noise (DBSCAN) algorithm views clusters as areas of high density of data points.
 The data points in the low-density areas are seen as noise and border points, which are actually separating the clusters.
 Clusters found by DBSCAN can be any shape because of this approach.
 The main element of the DBSCAN algorithm is the concept of core samples, which are samples that are in areas of high density.
 Therefore, a cluster is a set of core samples, each close to each other (measured by some distance measure) and a set of non-core samples that are close to a core sample (but are not themselves core samples).
 There are two parameters to the algorithm: $min_samples$ and eps.
 Higher $min_samples$ or lower eps indicate higher density necessary to form a cluster.
-A cluster is a set of core samples, that can be built by recursively by taking a core sample, finding all of its neighbors that are core samples, finding all of their neighbors that are core samples, and so on.
-A cluster also has a set of non-core samples, which are samples that are neighbors of a core sample in the cluster but are not themselves core samples; these are on the borders of a cluster.
+A cluster is a set of core samples, that can be built by recursively by taking a core sample, finding all of its neighbors that are core samples, finding all of their neighbors that are neighbors of a core sample in the cluster but are not themselves core samples; these are on the borders of a cluster.
 The DBSCAN algorithm finds core samples of high density and expands clusters from them.
 It is good for data, which contains clusters of similar density.